 The Trans Pacific Partnership (TPP) will dramatically undermine the housing rights of Americans, primarily by prohibiting meaningful government control over financial institutions.
-Americans have already lost over five million homes to foreclosure as a result of the 2008 economic collapse.
+Americans have already lost over five million homes to foreclosure as a result of the 2008 economic collapse, you can read how the housing market was before and after the crash on the Northeastern University blog site.
 Virtually every regulatory measure that could have averted this crisis will now be banned by the TPP.

 According to the Citizen Trade Campaign, the TPP will put an end to any government policy that: